-4 Requirements for 5G exposure reference points
+Requirements for 5G exposure reference points

-4.1 Overview
+Overview 4.1

 This section describes the requirements for 5G exposure reference points.
-The requirements are based on the use cases documented in the 3GPP technical report TR 22.804 [3], other relevant industry standards and documents, as well as the use cases given in Annex B. Other relevant use cases and the primary functions to be provided by 5G systems are summarized in reference [1], while pertinent 3GPP requirements are documented in technical specifications [5] and [6].
+The requirements are based on the use cases documented in the 3GPP technical report TR 22.804 [3], other relevant industry standards and documents, as well as the use cases given in Annex B. Other relevant use cases and the primary functions to be provided by 5G systems are summarized in reference [1], while pertinent 3GPP requirements are 4.2 Device management documented in technical specifications [5] and [6].